 Oddly enough, the sport that first got me into shooting photos on my own renewed my passion for it.
 The Washington/Jefferson skate park opened up in the summer of my return, and I began to hang out there almost every day.
 I made friends with a lot of the skaters there, asking if they'd be cool with me taking photos of them and then sending them whatever I got.
 My work started showing up on Instagram and Tumblr, and my name was popping up more and more, buoyed solely by social media.
 I began getting spots in newspaper ads from Tactics, as well as features in articles concerning the new skate park.
 Suddenly I was being asked to do gallery shows for local art events, and soon I was freelancing for various publications, both local and worldwide.

-Long story short, in the past 3 years my photographs have been featured on the OPB and NPR websites as well as Vice Magazine, Sciences Occultes, Vortex Music Magazine, Premiere Guitar Magazine, and The Eugene Weekly, the latter of which published an "rising artist" profile of me in their 2015 Arts Hound Issue.
+Long story short, in the past 4 years my photographs have been featured on the OPB and NPR websites as well as Willamette Week, Vice Magazine, Sciences Occultes, Vortex Music Magazine, Premiere Guitar Magazine, and The Eugene Weekly, the latter of which published an "rising artist" profile of me in their 2015 Arts Hound Issue.
 Apart from my journalistic and artistic endeavors, I have been hired professionally for commissioned portraiture.
-Most recently I worked with Metric Collective, a NY-based marketing and technology company to provide a full photos set for their employees, which is now featured on their main website page.
+I currently serve as lead photographer for Ichor Studios, a Vancouver-based web design company, Ferndate, a dating site geared towards building meaningful relationships through self-branding and Willamette Week, a PDX alt-weekly for which I run my own Street Style column as well as cover various news stories.

-In the last year I have shifted into music photography, profiling music artists and shooting concerts.
+On top of everything I have extensive experience with music photography, profiling artists and shooting concerts in the Portland area.
+I currently serve as the in house photographer for a monthly dance party, Verified, which is held at Holocene.
 Concert photography and portraiture have come to the forefront of my interests.
 I draw influence from photographers such as Estevan Oriol, Todd Cooper, James Nachtwey, Ash Thayer, Atiba Jefferson, Mary Ellen Mark, Ricky Powell, Boogie and Weegee.
 I have a profound love for black and white photos, and am fascinated by the ways in which the high contrast so effectively brings out beauty in the flaws that every human body retains throughout life.
 I feel that while I do keep the essence of my subjects largely intact, there is almost always an overarching element of darkness, or questioning of self imbued into every photo I take.
 I am fascinated with the sense of danger associated with capturing images of the uncanny.
 Even if that theme fails to be present in the subject, I often construct my shots with the intention of drawing some sense of sadness, pain or emotion from whatever I am photographing.

 Phone: (541) 510-1194